b-brankovics/grabb/README.md

 given thread (specific) or for all the threads (general).

-By using a general baiting step before the specific baiting it is possible to reduce the required runtime, because the large input read file(s) is/are only screened once per iteration and the specific baiting is confined to screening the reads that are already identified to be specific during the general baiting.
+By using a general baiting step before the specific baiting it is possible to reduce the required run time, because the large input read file(s) is/are only screened once per iteration and the specific baiting is confined to screening the reads that are already identified to be specific during the general baiting.